HomeTaxesTax relief

 • Third-level tuition fees

-• If you’re a home carer or single person child carer
+• Caregiving duties if you’re a home carer or single person child carer

 What can I claim income tax relief on in Ireland?